matteozucchetti/sqr.digital/memory-bank/techContext.md

 - React Email for email templates

 ### Billing
-- Polar for subscription management
+- Autumn for subscription management
 - Webhook integration for subscription events

 ### Analytics
-- OpenPanel for usage tracking and analytics
+- Posthog for usage tracking and analytics

 ## Deployment
 - Configured for Vercel deployment